DePaul University is a proud partner with the Fraternal Order of Police, Chicago Lodge 7.

 DePaul Degree Programs for Members of Lodge 7.
 DePaul has developed customized degree programs tailored to your prior learning, training experiences, interests and intended career path — making sure you can get to where you want to go.
 Getting your degree is important, but earning a degree from DePaul says something about who you are and your level of commitment to your goals.

-DePaul University is offering the following degree programs for the members of the Fraternal Order of Police and Chicago police sergeants, lieutenants and captains:
+DePaul University is offering the following degree program for the members of the Fraternal Order of Police and Chicago police sergeants, lieutenants and captains:

-Bachelor of Arts Degree Completion Program in Business Administration, starting in September 2017
+Bachelor of Arts Degree Completion Program in Business Administration, scheduled to start in Spring 2019

 DePaul will help you gain the knowledge and skills you’ll need as a manager, supervisor or administrator in the corporate or nonprofit sectors.
 Students in this program will earn credit for prior learning and professional training experience through the Chicago Police Academy.